-Jesus taught us that there is life after death and He assured us that no one needs to fear death.
-Jesus lived, died, and was raised from death in order to eternally save us.
-He promised that just as He conquered death, He will also give this same victory to all His children at the great resurrection day at His second coming (John 14:1-3).
+Jesus taught that there is life after death and He assured that no one needs to fear death (John 11:25).
+Jesus lived, died, and was raised from death in order to give people eternal life (Romans 5:8).
+He promised that just as He conquered death, He will also give this same victory to all His children at the Great Resurrection Day at His Second Coming (John 14:1-3).

 In His service,